sgolebiewski-intel/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-latency.rst

    and future-proof.

-**When multiple models are to be used simultaneously**, consider running inference on separate devices for each of them.
-Finally, when multiple models are executed in parallel on a device, using additional ``ov::hint::model_priority`` may help to define relative priorities of the models.
+**For using multiple models simultaneously**, consider running inference on separate devices for each of them.
+When multiple models are executed in parallel on a device, using additional ``ov::hint::model_priority`` may help to define relative priorities of the models.
 Refer to the documentation on the :doc:`OpenVINO feature support for devices <../../../../about-openvino/compatibility-and-support/supported-devices>` to check if your device supports the feature.